Cyber Security Headlines – May 6, 2022

 New NetDooka malware spreads via poisoned search results

-A new malware framework known as NetDooka has been discovered being distributed through the PrivateLoader pay-per-install (PPI) malware distribution service, allowing threat actors full access to an infected device.
-This previously undocumented malware framework features a loader, a dropper, a protection driver, and a powerful RAT component that relies on a custom network communication protocol.
-Researchers at TrendMicro warn that while the tool is still in an early development phase, it is already very capable.
-It’s a malware distribution platform that relies on SEO poisoning, also known as search poisoning, which is an attack method in which cybercriminals create malicious websites and use search engine optimization tactics to make them show up prominently in search results.
+According to Trend Micro, “a new malware framework known as NetDooka has been discovered being distributed through the PrivateLoader pay-per-install (PPI) malware distribution service, allowing threat actors full access to an infected device.”
+NetDooka is an up-until-now undocumented malware framework whihc uses “a loader, a dropper, a protection driver, and a powerful RAT component that relies on a custom network communication protocol.”
+Researchers at TrendMicro warn that while the tool is still in an early development phase, it is already very capable, and it relies on SEO poisoning, “also known as search poisoning, which is an attack method in which cybercriminals create malicious websites and use search engine optimization tactics to make them show up prominently in search results.”

 (Bleeping Computer and TechTarget)